 Summer term does not count, meaning that attending spring, not attending summer, and attending fall terms would be considered consecutive.
+See DWD Policy 12.8 ASSET Service Management for more information on recording services properly in ASSET.

 SECTION 3 - CASE NOTES